Thinking of going to Disney World for the VERY first time?

 Aside from actual moving or simulation rides, there is some wonderful entertainment all around Disney World.
-Right now, many of Disney’s live shows have not yet returned, but some are back up and running and others are set to come back soon.

 Also, we wanted to briefly mention how to handle if someone in your party required a bit of extra assistance to ride rides on your trip.
 Disney does have certain services available for those with disabilities.
 For example, Assistive technology devices for guests with hearing disabilities are available at Guest Relations.

 Those with disabilities can also get a Disability Access Service pass that allows them to generally stop by an attraction and receive a return time at which point they’ll be able to come back and be directed to an alternate entrance to get on the ride.
 Click here to read more about how Disability Access Service works now.